The Incentive: Synopsis

-Robert California (James Spader) challenges office manager Andy Bernard (Ed Helms) to double sales after a rousing motivational speech.
+Robert California challenges office manager Andy Bernard to double sales after a rousing motivational speech.
 After Andy tries unsuccessfully to mine ideas from the office employees, he consults a book on management techniques and decides to try an incentives program.
 He presents a number of items catered to individual employees, which they can purchase with "points" earned by exceptional workplace performance.
-This idea garners mixed reactions from the employees, but when Jim Halpert (John Krasinski) jokingly asks Andy what prizes he will offer for inordinately large numbers of points, he offers to tattoo whatever his co-workers would like on his butt in exchange for 5,000 points, anticipating that nobody will be able to even come close to this number.
+This idea garners mixed reactions from the employees, but when Jim Halpert jokingly asks Andy what prizes he will offer for inordinately large numbers of points, he offers to tattoo whatever his co-workers would like on his butt in exchange for 5,000 points, anticipating that nobody will be able to even come close to this number.

-The entire staff agrees to pool their points towards Andy's butt tattoo, and the office suddenly becomes a hubbub of activity, with Stanley Hudson (Leslie David Baker) even giving up his nap-time to make sales calls for Sabre's new Pyramid tablet.
+The entire staff agrees to pool their points towards Andy's butt tattoo, and the office suddenly becomes a hubbub of activity, with Stanley Hudson even giving up his nap-time to make sales calls for Sabre's new Pyramid tablet.
 Andy calls the management book's author for advice to "demotivate" his employees but is hung up on.
 To Andy's great dismay, they earn 5,000 points by the end of the day.
 When Andy and the crew go to the tattoo parlor, Andy backs down and admits to Jim that he is not sure why Robert made him manager.
 Jim reassures Andy that he managed to pick up sales, and that no one in the office expects him to go through with the tattoo idea.
-Pepped up by Jim's talk, Andy enthusiastically agrees to getting the tattoo, which Pam Halpert (Jenna Fischer) changes, without telling Andy, to an image of a dog that has "Nard" written on it, a reference to Andy's nickname "Nard Dog."
+Pepped up by Jim's talk, Andy enthusiastically agrees to getting the tattoo, which Pam Halpert changes, without telling Andy, to an image of a dog that has "Nard" written on it, a reference to Andy's nickname "Nard Dog."
 Upon seeing his completed tattoo in a mirror, Andy is pleased with the result.
 Robert then reveals to the cameras that he picked Andy because he is an uncomplicated choice which causes people to rally behind him, because "there's something about an underdog that really inspires the unexceptional."

-Pam and Angela Lipton (Angela Kinsey) become walking buddies for their pregnancies at Angela's request, but after Angela says she's reported Pam to Social Services for drinking herbal tea out of coffee mugs while pregnant, a bothered Pam tells Angela they should stick to their pregnancies on their own from now on.
+Pam and Angela Lipton become walking buddies for their pregnancies at Angela's request, but after Angela says she's reported Pam to Social Services for drinking herbal tea out of coffee mugs while pregnant, a bothered Pam tells Angela they should stick to their pregnancies on their own from now on.